studyztp/nugget-AE/README.md

 This README focuses on the minimum required to reproduce the artifacts and the Nugget workflow.
 Please refer to the [expanded guide](expanded-guide.md) for more detailed explanations.

+Note on architectures: All AE scripts support selecting the target CPU architecture.
+Use `-a/--architecture` to build and run for a specific architecture (e.g., `x86_64`, `aarch64`).
+Where relevant, some scripts also distinguish the architecture used during sample selection via `--selection-architecture`.

 ## Conventions (placeholders used below)

 - `<PROJECT_DIR>`: absolute path to the root of this repo (the directory containing `Docker/`, `install.sh`, etc.)
 - `<PAPI_PREFIX>`: directory where PAPI is installed by the provided scripts
+- `<ARCHITECTURE>`: target CPU architecture (e.g., x86_64, aarch64)
 - Shell snippets assume you run them from the correct directory (called out in each step)

 ---